 Acknowledgement Gives Assurance

-Milestones are achieved only when the key achievements are recognised.
+Milestones are achieved only when the key achievements are recognized.
 You never know, acknowledging the skills/talent/work of your team members can bring out their hidden potential which they otherwise might to too shy about.

 Accountability is Indispensable

 From “It’s your mistake” to “It’s our mistake”, a responsible team is accountable for their results – both good/bad outcomes, after all.
-It is important to build a culture wherein employees feel responsible for each other’s growth and strive harder to achieve the mutual team goals.
+It is important to build a culture wherein employees feel responsible for each other’s growth and strive harder to achieve mutual team goals.

 Balancing the Work-Life Sea-Saw